NathanBeddoeWebDev/esbuild-sass-embedded-plugin/README.md

 [![Build Status][travis-image]][travis-url]

 A plugin for [esbuild](https://esbuild.github.io/) to handle Sass & SCSS files.
+This is a fork of https://github.com/glromeo/esbuild-sass-plugin, massive credit goes to
+[Gianluca](https://github.com/glromeo) for doing the leg work for this.
+I wanted to use sass-embedded to try and improve scss compilation times via sass-embedded, which will also require work in their repo.

 ### Features
 * **PostCSS** & **CSS modules**